What is God? In no particular order, Here are the most common, mainstream, Jewish ways of understanding monotheism:

 Given these definitions, the Shema Yisrael (Hear, O Israel) is kept only as a cultural folkway, but it is dismissed it as ontologically false.

-It must be noted that not all of Kaplan’s theological writings were consistent; his position evolved somewhat over the years, and two distinct theolgies can be discerned with a careful reading.
-A second strand of Kaplonian theology exists; at times Kaplan believed that God does have ontological reality, i.e. a real existence independent of human beliefs.
-In this latter theology Kaplan still rejects theism and any belief in miracles, and holds to a position that in some ways is neo-Platonic.
+It must be noted that not all of Kaplan’s theological writings were consistent; his position evolved somewhat over the years, as is usual with many religious thinkers.
+Two distinct theologies can be discerned with a careful reading.
+At times Kaplan believed that God does have ontological reality, i.e. a real existence independent of human beliefs.
+In this latter theology Kaplan still rejects theism and traditional, supernatural belief in miracles, and holds to a position that in some ways is neo-Platonic.

 Reconstructionists view Judaism not as a religion, but as a social structure or a civilization.
 In the movement’s “Platform on Reconstructionism” (1986) they state that “Reconstructionists seek to interpret Judaism in terms of naturalism and religious humanism.
 Reconstructionism understands Judaism to be the natural product of the Jewish people’s experience in history, rather than the result of supernatural revelation or divine intervention”.